Start Your Canadian Citizenship Test

 • (Chapter-10) Canadian’s Region

-Utilize the aforementioned practice exams to prepare for the Canadian Citizenship Test.
+Utilize the aforementioned practice exams to prepare for the Canadian Citizenship exam.
 Every question is based on the rights and obligations of citizenship as described in the official Canadian Citizenship Test Study Guide – Discover Canada.
-Depending on your preferred learning method, you can either focus on a single topic at a time, take a citizenship test simulation that includes 20 randomly chosen questions, or test your mettle against our exhaustive marathon of citizenship questions.
+Depending on your preferred learning method, you can either focus on a single topic at a time, take a citizenship test simulation that includes 20 randomly chosen questions, or test your mettle against our exhaustive marathon of Canadian citizenship test practice questions.